What Is Holistic Therapy?

 Some of the other forms of addiction therapy that we offer here at Grace Land Recovery include cognitive-behavioral therapy, dialectical behavior therapy, trauma therapy, family therapy, anger management therapy, experiential therapy, and more.
 Grace Land Recovery offers all of these forms of addiction therapy within its specialized and individualized addiction and dual diagnosis treatment programs.

-The substance addictions that the addiction and dual diagnosis treatment programs here at Grace Land Recovery specialize in include everything from cocaine to alcohol, to benzodiazepines, to heroin, opioids, and more.
+The substance addictions that the addiction and dual diagnosis treatment programs here at Grace Land Recovery focus on include everything from cocaine to alcohol, to benzodiazepines, to heroin, opioids, and more.
 To learn more about the different addiction and dual diagnosis treatment programs offered here at Grace Land Recovery, contact us today!

 Reference: